In the contract management software world and legal industry, a common term is "contract amendment," not to be confused with a contract addendum.

 Sometimes parties agree to inclusion into their contract of a particular clause or specific term but inadvertently fail to include it in the contract and may not notice for quite some time.
 When they do notice, an amendment to include the provision would be appropriate.
 In other cases, the parties prepare and sign the contract in the exact form to which they agreed.
 However, after the passage of time, circumstances change.
 The parties may both agree that the contract needs to be amended to address the change.

 When contemplating the amendment of a contract, the parties should first look to the original agreement.
 A contract often contains a provision specifying exactly what must be done to amend the contract.
 It is important to follow the formality outlined in such a clause.
 If no such guidelines exist, the following are typical procedures for amending a contract:

-The greatest danger with amendments, however, is simply keeping up with them.
-People sometimes forget about them, or do not know where they are located.
-ContractSafe contract management software stores such amendments in a central repository with the original contracts so that they are easily tracked and managed, thereby eliminating this concern.
+The greatest danger with amendments is simply keeping up with them.
+People sometimes forget about them or do not know where they are located.
+ContractSafe contract management software stores such amendments in a central cloud-based repository with the original contracts so that they are easily tracked and managed, thereby eliminating this concern.